WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ## Potential Projects that are dependent on various factors

+### Genomics Metadata Multiplexing - Research - Data Engineering, Full-Stack Web Developer, or Software Engineering
+This project helps to setup infrastructure to keep track of what happens to a sample once it reaches the Genomics Facility.
+For more details see [Genomics Metadata Multiplexing project.](student-genomics-metadata.md) and the [Genomics Metadata Multiplexing Wiki](https://github.com/WEHI-ResearchComputing/Genomics-Metadata-Multiplexing/wiki)

 ### Quantum Computing in Bioinformatics - Research - Data Analytics, Software Engineering

 This project is looking to create foundational knowledge of quantum computing in bioinformatics.
 For more details see [Quantum Computing in Bioinformatics project](student-quantum) and the [Quantum Computing Wiki](https://github.com/WEHI-ResearchComputing/quantum-computing/wiki).

-### Flux - Research - Software Engineering
+### Imaging - Research - Data Engineering, Full-Stack Web Developer
 This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
-For more details see [Flux project](student-flux).
+For more details see [Imaging project](student-imaging) and the [Imaging Getting Started Wiki](https://github.com/WEHI-ResearchComputing/Imaging-Getting-Started/wiki).

 ### Immunology Web Application - Research - Full-Stack Web Developer

 This project looks to make Cyton, a sophisticated mathematical model, accessible to the scientific community by creating a web application that researchers can access with their browsers from anywhere in the world.
 For more details see [Immunology Web Application project.](student-immunology-web-application)

-### cryo-EM - Research - Data Analytics or Data Engineering
-This project looks to report and analyse Big Data cryo-EM workflows and use machine learning to inform future experimental design.
-For more details see [cryoEM project](student-cryoem) and the [cryo-EM wiki](https://github.com/WEHI-ResearchComputing/cryo_em_grid_detection_ai/wiki).

 ### Haemosphere - Research - Data Analytics or Full-Stack Web Developer
 This projects looks to improve on Haemosphere, which is like a web-based pocket dictionary for visualising and comparing genomic blood datasets.
 For more details see [Haemosphere project.](student-haemosphere)

-### Immunology modelling - Research - Data Analytics or Software Engineering
-This project helps with enhancing the framework API for agent-based modelling in Immunology.
-For more details see [Immunology modelling project](student-immunology-modelling)

-### Genomics Quality Control - Research - Full-Stack Web Developer
-This project helps to setup infrastructure to collate and display Quality Control (QC) information from Genomics workflows.
-For more details see [Genomics Quality Control project.](student-genomics-qc)

 ### LoxCodeR - Research - Data Analytics or Software Engineering
 This project looks to improve on LoxCodeR, a way of barcoding stem cells to follow how they differentiate to form other types of cells.
 For more details see [LoxCode project.](student-loxcoder)

-### Research Data Workflow Processing - Research -  Data Analytics or Data Engineering
-This project looks to define Research Data Management workflows and use them to benchmark High Performance Compute on WEHI infrastructure and beyond.
-To learn more about it, please read the presentation, [Benchmarking domain-specific research workflow solutions at an international level](https://figshare.com/articles/presentation/Benchmarking_domain-specific_research_workflow_solutions_at_an_international_level/21259425) as well as [the GitHub from the students from 2023](https://github.com/JiayaoLU/Data-Science-Project) that has three public Tableau graphs.
-A [presentation of this work is available on Sharepoint (WEHI access only)](https://wehieduau.sharepoint.com/:b:/r/sites/StudentInternGroupatWEHI/Shared%20Documents/Benchmarking%20HPC%20Research%20Data%20Workflow/DSP%20S2%20Final%20Presentation.pdf?csf=1&web=1&e=iB4AFa).

 ## Previous projects